-SynOpen is an international open access journal reporting current research results in chemical synthesis in full paper and letter format.
+SynOpen is an international open access journal reporting current research results in chemical synthesis in full paper, letter and review format.
 It covers all fields of scientific endeavor that involve organic synthesis, including catalysis, organometallic, medicinal, biological, and photochemistry, but also related disciplines and offers the possibility to publish scientific primary data.
 Full papers provide dependable research results with detailed and reliable experimental procedures and full characterization of all important new products.

-For select crowd reviewing, we are constantly looking for new highly motivated crowd members.
+SynOpen generally uses Select Crowd Review for reviewing manuscripts.
+For crowd reviewing, we are constantly looking for new highly motivated crowd members.

-Please contact email@example.com if you want to learn more about select crowd reviewing or send your CV if you are interested in joining.
+Please contact firstname.lastname@example.org if you want to learn more about Select Crowd Review or send your CV if you are interested in joining.